Get More Leads For Your Wedding Business With Google Business Profile Optimization

 Local Search Engine Optimization (SEO) is when you increase the visibility of your business and website from Search Engines.
 When your local business is more effectively present, it shows up more for people searching for your wedding business.
-Google My Business is one of the most prominent local business search engines in the world.
+Google Business Profiles utilize one of the most prominent local business search engines in the world.

 How does this impact my business goals?

 When searching for the term “Wedding Venues NJ” the top 3 Local search results (1st image) that google has pulled up from my area.
 We call this the “Local 3-Pack”.
 When you do not show up in the top three results, you then appear with all other local businesses in your area.
 (2nd image) By appearing in the top three results, this can boost your business visibility on Google by a tremendous amount.
 When implementing the tactics below will help begin to boost your rankings higher.

 When building your Google My Business Profile, there are several steps you can take in order to build it to have the maximum presence.
 We will be taking into account immediate and long-term tasks to take advantage of every ranking factor.
 Each component we are going over will help you communicate what your business means to the user.

 You MUST complete all of the fields in the info tab of your profile.

 - Business Name – This should have your business name registered with local government agencies such as a business license.
 Having the name exactly found on your licenses will only infuse trust in Google that you are who you say you are.